 OpenCulture addresses the biggest concern with anonymous feedback: potential abuse.

-AI filtering catches inappropriate content before it reaches leadership Human moderation ensures productive discussions One-click approval keeps conversations flowing
+AI filtering catches inappropriate content before it reaches leadership.
+Human moderation ensures productive discussions.
+One-click approval keeps conversations flowing.

 Suggestion Ox leaves moderation entirely to manual admin review after submission.